Research on the provenance of works of art

 The survey took many years to complete.
 After these investigations and in order to ensure transparency, it was decided to create a database of works of art whose provenance could not be identified or remained incomplete in order to obtain more information regarding the history of the acquisition.
 This database focuses mainly on paintings and sculptures found in museum collections after the Second World War.
 The survey is the result of close co-operation between the Communities, the Federal authority and the institutions and museums concerned.

 UPDATE: For many years, the provenance of Flowers by Lovis Corinth (1913, oil on canvas, 81 x 66, inv.
 6605) could not be identified.
 However, the search request published on this website and new investigations have enabled the owner of the work to come forward.
-Consultation with the rightful owners’ representatives is currently ongoing as part of the restitution process of the painting.

 Any information which could help to clarify the provenance of paintings, especially during the pre-war period and the Second World War is welcome.
 We thank you in advance.